 For example, if Prompt Tooling with RAG is enabled, using your glossary terms as assets references, Smartling will send all available glossary terms to the LLM as part of the rendered prompt.
 By using the placeholder {{glossary_terms}}, you can adjust this default behavior.
 For example, your prompt could include the following instruction, in order to avoid using glossary terms with incorrect capitalization as assets references: "Do not insert {{glossary_terms}} if they are in different casing in the {{target_language}}."

 {{translation_examples}}: represents example translations from your Translation Memory (TM), with a maximum of five examples and a similarity score above 0.1.
 This placeholder populates with a value only if the corresponding checkbox is selected under "Assets References" in your LLM Profile.{{glossary_terms}}: represents glossary terms from the linguistic package associated with your Smartling project.
 The glossary terms are sent to the LLM as examples of your preferred terminology.
-This placeholder populates with a value only if the corresponding checkbox is selected under "Assets References" in your LLM Profile.
+This placeholder populates with a value only if the corresponding checkbox is selected under "Assets References" in your LLM Profile.-

 Tip: For more information about Smartling's prompting interface, please visit Managing LLM Profiles and Prompts.
 For more information about Assets References, please visit our documentation on Prompt Tooling with RAG.